 HOW TO GET THERE:

-- Hopefully you picked a hotel in Bangkok next to a BTS Sky Train Station or an MRT Subway Station.
+- Hopefully you picked one of the family hotels in Bangkok next to a BTS Sky Train Station or an MRT Subway Station.
 If you havent picked a hotel yet, check out my recommendations of ‘The Best Hotels in Bangkok for Families.’

 - Take the BTS Sky Train to Saphan Taksin Station (Exit 1).